Skip to Content

 There is a large pool with three hot tubs.
 We were able to enjoy ourselves while giving some distance to the guests enjoying some couple time.
 We ordered lunch by the pool after a hot day of hiking.

-the large pool at rio celeste hideaway in costa rica has 2 shaded hot tubs and plenty of shaded loungers.
+The large pool at rio celeste hideaway in costa rica has 2 shaded hot tubs and plenty of shaded loungers.

 It was another meal that wasn’t especially typical but Teen Traveler was happy for the opportunity to eat chicken fingers and fries while Rich and I took a break from all the rice and beans with a big salad.